ClojureBridge/curriculum/outline/intro.md

 If you've never programmed before, you may not know that there are many languages to choose from.
 Some of the other languages you might have heard of or will hear of are C, JavaScript, Python, and Java.

 So why are we teaching Clojure?
 It's not as popular as any of those languages.
-We're using Clojure because of three qualities it has that make it an ideal first language to learn -- or a great language to learn in addition to others you might already know:
+We're using Clojure because of three qualities it has that make it an ideal first language to learn--or a great language to learn in addition to others you might already know:

 * Clojure is _simple_.
 That's not to say it's not powerful; it is.
 The number of concepts you have to know to program in Clojure is very small, however, and easy to grasp.
 Clojure grows with you as you learn it, and you can be very productive with a small subset of the language.